The Women in Charge: Leading the Fight to End Malaria

 The COVID-19 pandemic continues to challenge public health workers implementing malaria interventions across the globe.
 In Mali, ongoing civil unrest added to those challenges, putting critical vector control services at risk.
 The U.S. President’s Malaria Initiative (PMI) VectorLink Project supports countries to conduct indoor residual spraying (IRS) to kill and repel the mosquitoes that carry the malaria parasite, which can infect people and cause serious illness and death.
-PMI VectorLink Mali collaborated closely with communities to ensure people were protected from the deadly disease of malaria despite these challenges.
+PMI VectorLink Mali collaborated closely with communities to ensure people were protected from malaria despite these challenges.

 PMI VectorLink Mali communicated regularly by phone with local administrative authorities and community leaders to effectively monitor the security situation in the areas it sprays.
 When security issues prevented spray teams from adhering to the planned spray operations, the village chiefs were contacted by the spray team to reschedule the spray date, and the project closely tracked the ongoing security situation.